sergiy79/codecombat/Setup-on-Windows:-a-step-by-step-guide.md

 #### WARNING
 _The automatic setup for windows is still in development.
 The first beta released is planned really soon.
-If you want the latest development news on this setup, ask **Glen D.C.** on the [CodeCombat chatroom](http://www.hipchat.com/g3plnOKqa).for more information. **Don't try to follow this guide yet!**_
+If you want the latest development news on this setup, ask **Glen DC** on the [CodeCombat chatroom](http://www.hipchat.com/g3plnOKqa).for more information. **Don't try to follow this guide yet!**_

 _For now it's best to use [the manual installation guide](https://github.com/codecombat/codecombat/wiki/Windows-Development-Environment-Setup-Guide) if you want to develop on CodeCombat on the Windows platform._